Tips for Staying Productive When You Live in a Van

 8. Plan your meetings back to back

-I like to plan all of my zoom meetings back to back either in the early morning or late afternoon.
+I like to plan all of my Zoom meetings back to back either in the early morning or late afternoon.
 That way I don’t have commitments scattered throughout the day, and I can still get outside and enjoy the fresh air.

-9. Use noise cancelling earphones
+9. Use noise-canceling earphones

-10. Work while someone else drives
+10. Work while in transit

 This won’t work for you solo folks, but for you couples this is a great tip for being productive while you’re on the move.
 I love to work while Ryan drives, so by the time we get to our destination, I’m done for the day.
+If you’re traveling by bus, train, or airplane, take advantage of the WiFi and work while you’re in transit.

 11. Hire a Virtual Assistant

-Hiring an assistant was one of the smartest things I’ve done to grow my business.
-At first it’s scary to part with the money, especially if you aren’t making a ton.
 However, if you are self-employed, drowning in work, and there are tasks you can outsource, consider hiring a virtual assistant to take some things off your plate.
-In the long run, you’ll likely end up increasing your revenue, you’ll have more bandwidth to focus on the tasks that matter, and you will find a healthier work life balance which is critical for boosting creativity.
-Check out this post for a list of freelance sites where you can search for a virtual assistant.
+In the long run, you’ll likely end up increasing your revenue, you’ll have more bandwidth to focus on the tasks that matter, and you will find a healthier work-life balance which is critical for boosting creativity.

 12. Don’t waste time on social media and news sites

 You want to get your work done so you can go play right?
 Then close Instagram, put your phone away, and get to work.
-The more you procrastinate on social media and consume unncessary information, the longer you’re going to have to sit at your computer and the less time you’ll have for fun.
-I mentioned above in the section about getting organized that I use a social media scheduler.
-This also helps minimize the time I spend scrolling on the app.
-If you need motivation to cut back here, check out the lessons I learned taking a 4- month break from social media.
+The more you procrastinate on social media and consume unnecessary information, the longer you’re going to have to sit at your computer and the less time you’ll have for fun.

 13. Enjoy the adventure